gvwilson/sensibleadventures/coriandel/coriandel.md

 Some stories have to be dragged into the world.
 No, they're like... telling them is like building a house in a sandstorm.
 Like a breech birth.
-Like... like a simile that won't come right.
+Like... saints, like a simile that won't come right.

 Other stories write themselves, and Vurt's is one of those.
 I felt it the first day I met him, and by the time we were old enough to shave I was sure of it.
-He was born for adventure.
-Think of it: he is the youngest son of a humble family, handsome when he isn't scowling, and he just happens to have a craggy old hero living next door to teach him swordplay.
+He was born for adventure: the youngest son of a humble family, handsome when he isn't scowling, and he just happens to have a craggy old hero living next door to teach him swordplay.
 It's perfect.

 I'm actually a bit disappointed that Ishad isn't going to go all the way into the Tombs with him, back to the scene of his own triumph.
-He could take a poisoned blow throwing himself between Vurt and the bonescuttle's sting, then reveal that he is Vurt's real father before expiring with one last rattling breath.
-It would be like something out of a Bantangui puppet play, or one of those Ruudian novels my next-to-oldest sister loves so much.
+He could throw himself between Vurt and the bonescuttle's sting, then reveal that he is Vurt's real father before expiring in our young hero's arms.
+The Ruudian novels that my next-to-oldest sister loves so much are full of scenes like that, and they're very popular.

 Not that I wish Ishad dead.
-He is good company, and the rogues who drop by his house to cadge a glass from him are full of stories.
-But if Vurt survives, and comes looking for me, well, my chances will be a lot better if Ishad isn't there to do his thinking for him...
+He's good company, and the rogues who drop by his house to cadge a glass from him are full of quotable stories.
+And if Vurt comes looking for me after all of this is over, I'll probably want Ishad there to calm him down.

 My family are booksters.
-We are account keepers and writers of letters, oaths, and wills.
-I grew up in a house filled with paper and disputation, one of six children and innumerable cousins in ordinary, cousins by marriage, and cousins by it being the simplest thing to call the daughter of your mother's sister's husband's brother who lives only a pot's throw away and is always underfoot.
-I slept at the foot of my oldest brother's bed until I was six, and counted myself lucky not to have to sleep under the stairs like a magician in a children's story.
+We are account keepers and writers of oaths, letters, and wills.
+I grew up in a house filled with paper and disputation, one of six children and innumerable cousins in ordinary, cousins by marriage, and cousins by it being the simplest thing to call the daughter of your mother's sister's husband's brother who lives a pot's throw away and is always underfoot.
+I slept at the foot of my oldest brother's bed until I was six, and counted myself lucky after that not to have to sleep under the stairs like an apprentice magician in a children's story.

 Vurt's home seemed as quiet as the desert by comparison.
 In my house, people never just talked.
 They declaimed, with one hand on their heart and the other uplifted in a dramatic pose taken from the frontspiece of some play or other.
 And they used words like "scoundrel" in everyday conversation.
 When Vurt's parents talked, on the other hand, they just talked, or at least they did when his father was still alive.
-Did you finish plugging that hole in the baker's storeroom wall?
+Did you finish plugging the hole in the baker's storeroom wall?
 Did the coffee merchant come to see you about the poison we laid down last week?
 She thinks it must be stale---there are rat droppings all around it.
 How much longer do you think it will be until we can afford to repaint the rear courtyard?

 They were happy to let me sit there and soak up that beautiful silence.
 And they fed me, which aspiring poets are always grateful for.
 I helped Vurt learn numbering and the abracadabra, and got browned onions and raisins in return.
+(My father wasn't a bad cook, but he couldn't read a recipe without wanting to try it out, and since we usually couldn't afford the actual ingredients, we ate a lot of unfortunate experiments at my house.
+Brown onions and raisins were very comforting after pickled kangaroo sausages with stewed fennel.)

-We met at Ishad's.
+I met Vurt at Ishad's.
 My father decided one day that I needed to learn a modicum of the physical arts.
-That was his phrase: "a modicum of the physical arts."
+That was his exact phrase: "a modicum of the physical arts."
 There was an argument, of course.
 My mother quoted Cuyver, "A man's sum is fixed by the stars of his birth / It lies to him only to choose the disposing thereof," while my father cited Arramettemerruk, "Sense and spirit are as two horses harness'd together / Match pace and pull, or the carriage goes astray."

 My oldest-but-one sister, who is the only sensible one in the family (despite her taste in novels) eventually interrupted to point out that lessons in swordplay cost money, actual real money, which was not as easily found in our house as good grammar or split hairs.
-Unwilling to concede defeat because of something so mundane, my father put on his long coat and went to speak with the swordsmaster himself.
+Unwilling to concede defeat because of mere facts, my father put on his long coat and went to speak with the swordsmaster himself.
 He would write letters and review oaths, he said.
 No money needed change hands (which meant that his lack of it would conveniently not be an issue).
 They pressed their palms together, and it was done.
-I would henceforth spend an hour every Redsday, Yellowsday, and Bluesday morning learning how to pummel my fellow human beings into submission.
+I would henceforth spend an hour every Redsday, Yellowsday, and Bluesday morning learning how to pummel my fellow human beings.

-And so I found myself the next day in Ishad's front courtyard with two wood- and-leather dummies, a rack of wicked-looking implements, and half-a-dozen boys who to my young eyes all appeared to be hardened criminals.
+And so I found myself the next day in Ishad's front courtyard looking sidelong at two wood-and-leather dummies, a rack of wicked-looking implements, and half-a-dozen boys who to my young eyes all appeared to be hardened criminals.
 I was not a gutterside brawler.
 I never boxed ears, bloodied noses, or held another boy's face in a horse trough until he raised three fingers in surrender.
 I was a *poet*, and very much out of place.

 Ishad stumped into the courtyard, wiping his shaved head with a scrap of towel. "*Heshidi*," he said curtly.

 "*He mashe sidi*," we replied in unison.
 I knew that much, at least.
-I looked sidelong at the boy to my right.
+I studied the boy to my right as surreptitiously as I could.
 He was a palm shorter than me, with his head shaved in imitation of his teacher's.
 I caught him glancing at me.
 We both looked away immediately, embarrassed in the way strangers are by eye contact.

 "Mountain Stream parries to start today," Ishad announced.
 "Teshwe, you pair with the new boy.
 Vurt, you're with Aaru."

 So, the boy next to me was Vurt.
-And Teshwe was the heavy one with a scar running through his eyebrow and two missing teeth. "*He sidi*," I said politely, the greeting of equals to equals.
+And Teshwe was the heavy one with two missing teeth that I didn't think had fallen out of their own accord. "*He sidi*," I said politely, the greeting of equals to equals.

 "*He*," he grunted rudely as he strode past me to the rack on the wall.
 He picked up a wooden staff with quilted cotton wrapped around its ends and a pair of leather gloves with small wooden plaques sewn onto their backs.
 I followed his lead, feeling foolish and afraid.
 I took the smallest pair of gloves I could find, but they still made me feel like a carnival clown in giant's clothes.
 They stank, too, of old sweat and softening oil.
 And the staffs were heavier than they looked.
 I learned later that their ends were weighted with three thumbs of iron.

 We squared off, Teshwe with his back to our teacher, me with my heart in my throat. "*Nais*!"
 Ishad called sharply.
 Up came the staffs, mine last. "*Ehhhh... teh*!"

 Teshwe snapped his staff sideways.
 Mine flew from my hands to clatter on